JetBrains/kotlin-web-site/pages/docs/tutorials/javascript/getting-started-maven/getting-started-with-maven.md

 * commonjs
 * umd

-For more information about the different types of module outputs, please see [Working with Modules](../working-with-modules/working-with-modules.md)
+For more information about the different types of module outputs, please see [Working with Modules](../working-with-modules/working-with-modules.html)

+We can also see how we can define whether we want the compiler to generate sourcemaps for us by indicating this via the `sourceMap` parameter.